 If you’re anything like me, a small amount of chocolate is necessary after almost every meal.
-Double chocolate Ghiradelli chocolate chips are in my pantry and I routinely grab a handful every morning while I’m waiting for my coffee.
+Bittersweet Ghiradelli chocolate chips are in my pantry and I routinely grab a handful every morning while I’m waiting for my coffee.
 Chocolate and coffee pair famously well, no?